ranjak/StickyPlatforms/README.md

 make
 ```

+### Windows (MSVC)

+In CMake, before configuring the project, add a variable `SDL2_PATH` pointing to the root folder where SDL2 and SDL2_image libraries are located
+(the folder should contain `lib` and `ìnclude` subfolders).
+You can then proceed to configure, generate and build the project in Visual Studio.

+### Other

-So far, the game has been tested on Linux only, but it should work at least on Windows and Mac as well.
+So far, the game has been tested on Linux and Windows only, but it should work at least on Mac as well.

 ## Running